Second presidency of Donald Trump: July 2025 rescissions ("claw backs"), but not for PEPFAR

 In June 2025, the White House requested that Congress pass a package of rescissions, or "claw backs", of approximately $8 billion in foreign aid and $1 billion for the Corporation for Public Broadcasting including NPR and PBS.

 The House of Representatives passed the cuts as requested.
 The Senate excluded the PEPFAR cuts, which is the program started in 2003 during the presidency of George W Bush to help provide HIV medicines to lower-income countries.
-The Senate passed two preliminary votes in close 51-50 fashion with Vice-President JD Vance casting the tie-breaking votes.
+The Senate passed two preliminary votes in close 51-50 fashion with Vice President JD Vance casting the tie-breaking votes.
 A rescission is one of the exceptions to the Senate's 60-vote filibuster rule.

-President Trump focused on the public broadcasting aspect, criticizing CNN and also "MSDNC" which is a portmanteau ("smash up") of MSNBC and DNC (Democratic National Committee).
-In a social media post, he wrote, "It is very important that all Republicans adhere to my Recissions Bill and, in particular, DEFUND THE CORPORATION FOR PUBLIC BROADCASTING (PBS and NPR), which is worse than CNN & MSDNC put together."
+President Trump focused on the public broadcasting aspect, criticizing CNN and also "MSDNC" which is a mix of MSNBC and DNC (Democratic National Committee).
+In a Truth Social post, he wrote, "It is very important that all Republicans adhere to my Recissions Bill and, in particular, DEFUND THE CORPORATION FOR PUBLIC BROADCASTING (PBS and NPR), which is worse than CNN & MSDNC put together."

-In a late night session at 2:00 AM on July 17, the Senate voted 51-48 in favor of the cuts.
+In a late night session at 2:00 AM on July 17, the Senate voted 51–48 in favor of the cuts.
 Later that same day, the House of Representatives voted 216 - 213 for the Senate version, meaning PEPFAR was protected in the amount of $400 million.
 Regarding the cuts to public broadcasting, service to rural areas became one of the political issues.